 One of the easiest ways to understand the various forms of social media is to put them into broad categories, although many fall into several groups.
 Here are some examples that may help you to understand.

 Social media networks are what most people immediately recognise as being “social media”.
 They are a specialist platform that allows users to connect and share thoughts and ideas with similar interests.
 Social networks that are used for social as well as professional interaction include Facebook and Twitter.
 At the same time, other sites such as LinkedIn are focused on bringing business professionals together and are an arena to share ideas, thought and perhaps build business collaborations.

 Media networks are viewed more as a platform sharing original ideas and thoughts and are a medium for distributing content such as pictures and video.
-Most people will be aware of Instagram and YouTube, which are perfect examples, but in the last couple of years, TikTok has become more widely used, particularly amongst users in Asia, but is now a global phenomenon.
+Most people will be aware of Instagram and YouTube or Snapchat, which are perfect examples, but in the last couple of years, TikTok has become more widely used, particularly amongst users in Asia, but is now a global phenomenon.
 On all of these sites, users upload videos, and others can “Like”, “Dislike”, or add comments.

 Individuals and multinational organisations, including mainstream news outlets, have their own channels that you can “subscribe” to.
 You will then see more content from these users as well as “suggested” content.

 Social media is commonly used to spark discussions, find information or seek opinions.
 Reddit is a popular platform for posts that provoke discussion.
 The “comments” are usually more detailed and longer than those on social networks and media networks with other users joining the debate and responding directly to previous comments.
 The debate and discussion will grow naturally or “organically”, and debate can move on to other topics.

 Blogging sites such as WordPress commonly include discussion network categories.
 Blogging and blog sites could be categorised as another form of social media or a sub-category with discussion networks.